user-mobileapi/apim-docs/README.md

 ###How to use this module

- * keep all the markdown files into md directory, then module will auto generate html files correspondent to .md files as well as index.html which contain every links to each html files.
+ * keep all the markdown files in md directory, then module will auto generate html files corresponding to .md files as well as index.html which contains every links to each html files.

  * How to call apim-docs module in app